The hidden Onsen (Hot Spring) town of Atsumi’s own hidden gem

 Be warned though, this part of the trail is rather steep and rather long.
 It would be a good idea to have a stick for this part of the hike, as it can also get quite slippery with fallen leaves or especially if the ground is wet.
 There are also errant tree roots to watch out for.

-Nearer to the bottom of this path, you will come across the Ipponsugi, the lone Cedar, and the remains of the Kyuhaiden Hall, locations formerly used by followers of Shugendo and other mountain religions.
+Nearer to the bottom of this path, you will come across the Ipponsugi, the lone Cedar.
+Also, nearby lie the remains of the Kyuhaiden Hall, locations formerly used by followers of Shugendo and other mountain religions.
 Right next to the remains of Kyuhaiden Hall is a well with fresh mountain water.
 This was a lifesaver for us as by this point we had both run out of water.
-We are both pretty sweaty guys anyway, but had gone through 2 litres of water each, if that’s any indication for how hard of a climb it was.
+We are both pretty sweaty guys anyway.
+We both ploughed through 2 litres of water, if that’s any indication for the difficulty of a climb.

 Once you’ve had your chance to refresh, continue following the trail down, and eventually there will be a bamboo forest next to an abandoned building.
 It turns out that this building is a former Shukubo, a pilgrim lodge used for Shojin Kessai or purification of pilgrims to the mountain.
 The path continues downhill from here and takes you back to the Hirashimizu Trailhead.